-Welding is a process that is essential to work sites in Los Angeles and throughout the country, but it is also highly dangerous.
+Welding is a process that is essential to work sites in California and throughout the country, but it is also highly dangerous.
 Despite there being heavy regulations in place to help keep workers safe, accidents continue to happen, and the resulting injuries are often severe.
-The workplace injury attorneys at Greenberg & Ruby, LLP have the skills and experience to help you fight for your rights if you or a loved one has been injured in a welding accident.
+The welding accident attorneys at Greenberg & Ruby, LLP have the skills and experience to help you fight for your rights if you or a loved one has been injured in a welding accident.
 Please call us to schedule a free consultation today.

-- We have achieved major settlements on behalf of injured clients, totaling more than $250 million dollars over the past 60 years.
+- Have achieved major settlements on behalf of injured clients, totaling more than $250 million dollars over the past 50 years.

-- We have extensive experience successfully litigating third-party liability claims.
+- Has extensive experience successfully litigating third-party liability claims.

-- Our initial consultation is free, and if you’re unable to come to the office, we will come to you.
+- Your initial consultation is free, and if you're unable to come to the office, they will go to you.